ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

      <b>FastQC Report: Per sequence GC content plot for sample SRR12852623 </b>
 </p>

-The ‘Per Sequence GC content’ average GC content over all sequences (indicated as red line) and compares it modelled normal distribution of GC content.
+The ‘Per Sequence GC content’ plots average GC content over all sequences (indicated as red line) and compares it modelled normal distribution of GC content.

 In a normal random library, a roughly normal GC content would be observed that corresponds to overall GC content of the genome of that particular organism.
 Since the original GC content is not known, a model of the GC content is developed based on the reference data (indicated as a blue line).